• Skip to primary navigation

 Ingredients for this Italian cookie recipe viewed from above.

-• All Purpose Flour - Remember to measure correctly by stirring the flour to fluff it up and then spoon into cups without packing down.
-You'll notice in the recipe card that I say to add extra if the cookie dough is too sticky.
-Mix in all of the dry ingredients and if you can't roll a ball with the cookie dough wait 10-15 minutes.
+• All-Purpose Flour – Remember to measure correctly by stirring the flour to fluff it up and then spoon it into cups without packing it down.
+You’ll notice in the recipe card that I say to add extra if the cookie dough is too sticky.
+Mix in all of the dry ingredients and if you can’t roll a ball with the cookie dough wait 10-15 minutes.
 Then if the dough is still really sticky, add a little more flour.

 • Baking Powder - Just a little to get the right amount of rise for these Anise Cookies.